cbsux/GWRF/README.md

 - `n_jobs`: An integer representing the number of parallel computations, defaulting to 4.
 - `random_state`: An integer representing the random seed, defaulting to 1234.
 - `return`: A floating-point number representing the optimal bandwidth.<br>
-&emsp;&emsp;Initialize a bandwidth selector using the `SelectBandwidth` class.
+Initialize a bandwidth selector using the `SelectBandwidth` class.
 The input `coords` are the longitude and latitude coordinates of the samples, `feature` is the feature data of the samples, and `target` is the target data of the samples. `n_estimators`, `max_depth`, `kernel`, `criterion`, `fixed`, `spherical`, `n_jobs`, and `random_state` represent the parameters of the XGBoost model, respectively.
 Call the `search` method for bandwidth selection, which returns the optimal bandwidth through cross-validation.
 ## IV.
 Example of Code Usage
-&emsp;&emsp;Here is an example of using the GWXGBoost library:
+Here is an example of using the GWXGBoost library:

 ```python